MicrosoftDocs/visualfsharpdocs/docs/conceptual/Walkthrough - Creating a Portable FSharp Library.md

 This walkthrough has the following sections.

-- [How To: Create an F# Portable Library]: #BK_FSPortableLibrary
+- How To: Create an F# Portable Library
 <br />

-- [How To: Create a Silverlight App that Uses an F# Portable Library]: #BK_Silverlight
+- How To: Create a Silverlight App that Uses an F# Portable Library
 <br />

-- [How To: Create a Windows Store App That Uses an F# Portable Library]: #BK_WindowsStore
+- How To: Create a Windows Store App That Uses an F# Portable Library
 <br />

-- [How to: Create a Desktop App That References a Portable Library That Uses F#]: #BK_DesktopApp
+- How to: Create a Desktop App That References a Portable Library That Uses F#
 <br />